slr71/notes/dnd/dragonlance.md

 been told about your exploits.
 Thank you so much for what you've done."
 She lays open a sketch of the outpost and gives us some information about the fort.
 It's going to take us eight hours to get into position in the secluded grove about a mile from the fort.
 She wants us to slip into the fort and open a gate without sounding an alarm.

+## December 16, 2023

+We enter a tunnel with alcoves containing bodies wrapped in yellow cloth on either side of the tunnel.
+It appears that this was done recently.
+The ceiling is fifteen feet high, and rocks are falling from the ceiling.
+Kari and Ketrick go into the tunnel first.
+The tunnel collapses, and Keltrick dodges.
+Kari gets stuck under the rubble.
+We dig her out and pull her back into the hallway.
+Kari charges down the hallway, and the rest of us follow behind.
+Forgotten knights of Salammnia are buried here.
+As we walk through the hallway, we notice that there are flames all around us, but there's no heat.
+The knight from the previous vision is being cast out of the group of knights.
+The flames disappear.
+We continue to pass the alcoves containing buried knights.

+We enter a chamber with a stone memorial.
+The memorial has hundreds of names inscribed on it.
+We open a door on the opposite side of the memorial.
+We see two slabs inscribed with text, there's a knight of Salamnia kneels before the slabs.
+We see a vision of a knight slaying his wife and becoming infused with his armor.
+The knight who is kneeling introduces herself as Knight Jamden of the Order of the Sword.